scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Environment

-In this guide, we will create like the following environment in your local by using Docker and minikube.
+In this guide, we will create the following environment in your local by using Docker and minikube.

 ```
 On the Docker Network (named minikube)